-Michael Imerman serves as assistant professor of finance and co-director of the prestigious MS in Financial Engineering program.
+Michael Imerman serves as associate professor of finance and co-director of the prestigious MS in Financial Engineering program.
 He is also developing a new master’s program focusing on financial innovation.

 Prior to joining the Drucker School, Imerman was a faculty member at Lehigh University, where he was assistant professor of finance and held the Theodore A. Lauer Distinguished Chair of Investments.
 Prior to his tenure-track role at Lehigh, he was a postdoctoral researcher at Princeton University.